django-cms/django-cms/docs/reference/configuration.rst

 .. warning::
-    In this version of django CMS, this setting has a default value of ``True`` to provide behavior consistent with previous releases.
+    In this version of django CMS, this setting has a default value of ``True`` to provide behaviour consistent with previous releases.
-    However, all developers are encouraged to set this value to ``False`` to help prevent a range of security vulnerabilities stemming from HTML, Javascript, and CSS Code Injection.
+    However, all developers are encouraged to set this value to ``False`` to help prevent a range of security vulnerabilities stemming from HTML, JavaScript, and CSS Code Injection.

 .. important::
     This setting is deprecated and will be removed in a near-future release.